-- The social, economic, and ecological sustainability of cannabis production in northern California — a panel discussion with Erin Kelly and Dominic Corva (moderators), Drew Barber, Van Butsic, Marisa Formosa, Chrystal Ortiz, and Kaitlin Reed.
+- A panel discussion with Erin Kelly and Dominic Corva (moderators), Drew Barber, Van Butsic, Marisa Formosa, Chrystal Ortiz, and Kaitlin Reed — The social, economic, and ecological sustainability of cannabis production in northern California

 - Kevin Fingerman, Associate Professor of Environmental Science & Management at Humboldt State, and Jerome Carman, Senior Research Engineer at the Schatz Center — Calculating the air quality and climate impacts of using forestry residues to generate electricity

 - Jen Marlow, Assistant Professor of Environmental Science & Management at Humboldt State, and Michael Gerace, ethnographic artist and designer — Re-Locate: the sustainability of addressing climate displacement through ally-based strategies